suryapratap04/Backend-cloudinary-upload/README.md

 ### About Repository

-This repository Create the backend Authentication for upload files to the cloudinary after .
+This repository Create the backend Authentication for upload files to the cloudinary and after upload to it send confirmation email also.

 ### Setting up Locally